ISI-TechKnAcq/techknacq-core/README.md

 ### Input format

 #### keyword

-Note that if the keyword is not unigram, we use "_" to connect each term within the input keyword
+Note that if the keyword is not unigram, we use "_" to connect each term within the input keyword.

 #### doc2topicfile

 Each line denotes the topic representation for a document, with the following format:
 ```
-[documentname][tab][topic1]:[value][tab][topic2]:[value][tab].....
+[documentname][tab][topic1]:[value][tab][topic2]:[value][tab]...
 ```

 #### topickeyname

-Each line denotes the word distribution for a topic, and it is formated as the mallet output format
+Each line denotes the word distribution for a topic, and it is formatted as the mallet output format.

 #### topicgraphfile

-The graph file is with the following format:
-The first line is number of nodes, and starting from the second lins is the adjacence list of each node formated as follows:
+The first line is number of nodes, and starting from the second line is the adjacency list of each node, formatted as follows:

 ```
 node_id,degree_d:neighboreid1,weight1:neighborid2,weight2:...neighboridd,weightd
 ```

 Note that the node_id is within the range [0,n-1], where n is number of nodes, and the list of neighbors are sorted in ascending order too.

 An example of input graph format is as follows: